 Receive Expert Advice and Feedback

 We have created a detailed Action List for applicants, from which event organizers select the sustainable practices that work best for their event.
 We then appoint an expert advisor who gives tailored advise that make sustainable practices approachable and practical.

 Emphasize your initiatives to event stakeholders with the Sustainability Declaration Certificate, which we provide before the event.
 An expert then evaluates the event’s outcomes, producing an Evaluation Certificate with specific feedback that showcases the event’s accomplishments.
 This demonstrates how feasible sustainable practices are and encourages future implementation.

-Guidelines for MICE Event Organizers for
+Guidelines for Meeting & Event Planners.

-1. Why We Created These Guidelines
+1. Why We Revised These Guidelines

 2. Guidelines Contents